psf/requests/docs/user/advanced.rst

 ----------

-Requests provides access to almost the full range of HTTP verbs: GET, OPTIONS, HEAD, POST, PUT, PATCH and DELETE.
+Requests provides access to almost the full range of HTTP verbs: GET, OPTIONS, HEAD, POST, PUT, PATCH, DELETE and TRACE.
 The following provides detailed examples of using these various verbs in Requests, using the GitHub API.

 We will begin with the verb most commonly used: GET.
 HTTP GET is an idempotent